auth0/docs/articles/quickstart/native/net-android-ios/01-login.md

 ### Obtaining the User Information

-On successful login, the login result will contain the user information in the `User` property, which is a <a href="https://msdn.microsoft.com/en-us/library/system.security.claims.claimsprincipalv=vs.110" target="_blank">ClaimsPrincipal</a>.aspx).
+On successful login, the login result will contain the user information in the `User` property, which is a <a href="https://msdn.microsoft.com/en-us/library/system.security.claims.claimsprincipalv=vs.110" target="_blank" rel="noreferrer">ClaimsPrincipal</a>.aspx).

 To obtain information about the user, you can query the claims.
 You can, for example, obtain the user's name and email address from the `name` and `email` claims: